Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintA/us006/02.analysis/Readme.md

-# US006 - As an FM, I wish to register a vehicle including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check- up Frequency (in Kms)
+# US006 - Register a vehicle.

 ## 2. Analysis